-Whether you are a Digital Marketing specialist or an entrepreneur who wants to boost his business’ profitability, advertising in LinkedIn could be a great option to reach a more professionally-oriented and industry-specific audience.
-And although the social platform offers a variety of ways to promote your products or services, today we will focus exclusively on one of the most popular ones: LinkedIn Sponsored Content.
-So, without further ado, let’s jump right into it!
+Whether you are a Digital Marketing specialist or an entrepreneur who wants to boost his business’ profitability, LinkedIn Sponsored Content could be a great option to reach a more professionally-oriented and industry-specific audience.

 What is LinkedIn Sponsored Content?

 Well, Sponsored Content on LinkedIn is pretty much self-explanatory.

 As you scroll down through your LinkedIn feed, you will see a lot of publications made by companies and other LinkedIn members.
 The majority of them are published organically by users who want to share an experience, a video, or simply a good article with their professional network.

 Just like people publish content that they find interesting on other social media channels.

 However, among organically-shared posts, you will also notice that some publications that appear on your feed have the word Promoted just above the text of the post.

 This tiny little word changes the whole meaning of a LinkedIn post.
 Well, not exactly, but it simply makes Promoted posts a little bit different from organic ones.